andybalholm/redwood/starlark.md

 - `user`: the username that the client has authenticated with.

+- `expected_user`: the expected username, based on which port the request was received on.
+  (If the request was received on a per-user port but not authenticated, `expected_user` will be set, but `user` will be empty.)

 - `method`: the HTTP method (`GET`, `POST`, etc.) of the request.

 - `url`: the URL being fetched by the request.